 3. Clear views and quick chats

-Float’s intuitive dashboards give you a clear view of projects, helping you track progress and identify hurdles.
-Slack complements this by having quick discussions of tasks and solutions.
-This ensures your team stays organized, aligned, and collaborative.
+Float’s intuitive dashboards put everything in focus: projects and progress, monitoring of hurdles.
+Use Slack for supplements: having quick discussions about tasks and solutions.
+This makes sure your team is organized, aligned, and in collaboration.

 4. Integrations for simplicity